What to Expect at Ball Square Wine’s Fourth Annual Beer Fest This Weekend

 Mystic Brewery: This local producer brews their beer off-site, and ferments their beer in Chelsea.
 They specialize in both Cabernet Sauvignon and bourbon barrel fermentation and aging.
 They will be tasting both the styles at the festival.
 Must try brew: Barrel Saison—The Saison is bubbly and effervescent, but fermenting in the Cabernet Sauvignon barrel mellows out the fruity, spicy flavors, giving it a red wine taste.

 White Birch Brewing: White Birch is known for their unique twist on wild beers.
-The Hooksett, N.H. based brewery shifts the Belgium style by adding different malts and making it their own, Drislane says.
+The Hooksett, New Hampshire-based brewery shifts the Belgium style by adding different malts and making it their own, Drislane says.
 Must try brew: Wild Ale—Dark fruity flavors mixed with oak; medium carbonation.

 St. Feuillien Brewery: St. Feuillien is spottily available, and Drislane says he bought up all available beer for the store that he could.
 The Belgium beer is one of the shop’s specialty items and highest quality pale ale.
 Must try brew: Grand Cru—Sweet with light fruit, light wine character; high carbonation.